What You Need to Know

 God’s living water is His presence.
 He says, “I am with you.”
 He is the only one who can reassure your heart.
 Even though you are feeling alone and abandoned, He is with you.
 His presence means that even in the darkest of circumstances (including the suicide of someone you love), you can be unafraid.

 Let me say it again.
-He is with you.
-He is with you.
+God is with you.
+God is with you.
 He is with you.
 He is with you.
 Because God is with you, you will be fruitful, even in the aftermath of heartache and perplexity.
 There is no magic pill that will make the memory of your loved one’s suicide lose its pain.
 You must constantly remind yourself that the eternal God is with you, and He is bigger than death.
 He promises that one day death will be ended and all sorrow, sighing, and tears will be wiped away (Revelation 21:4).

 The actions of those around us influence us for good and for bad.
 You might say that we counsel each other with our actions.
 When someone you love commits suicide, you are receiving some very bad counsel.
 The counsel that comes from a suicide is that the way to deal with disappointment and hardship is to isolate yourself.
 Suicide is an act done in isolation that leads to complete isolation.
 You need to resist this counsel by clinging to God, connecting with other people, and living in a way that is fruitful.

-Cling to Jesus.
 The first thing you must do is take refuge in the God who promises steadfast love.
 Taking refuge in Him means facing the dark reality of suicide, but not staying stuck in all of your negative reactions—the “Why” questions, the sense of abandonment, or even thinking that suicide is a viable way to deal with your pain.
 The way out of these bad reactions is to find someone who is bigger than what has happened.
 And that someone can only be your Lord and Savior, Jesus Christ.

 Suicide brings suffering and difficulty into the lives of everyone who is touched by it.
 But God has come, in the person of Jesus, and entered into the difficulties, the sufferings, the sins, and the disappointments of this life.
 Jesus bore your weakness.
 He was tempted as you are, and He triumphed.
 Now He comes near to you with promises of mercy and goodness.
 He who did not spare his own Son but gave Him up for us all—how will He not also give us all things along with Him (Romans 8:31, 32)?